This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 With another baby due in the fall, I cannot strap myself to some boxed curriculum that doesn’t work for us.
 Am I saying that boxed and ready to go curriculum sets are bad?
 Not at all.
 I used them for years, and some of those years continue to be our favorite years of homeschooling.
 I mentioned in last year’s top picks post that we loved Sonlight.
 It’s amazing curriculum, but it became too overwhelming for us as our family grew.
 It is hands down still one of our favorites!
 And for new homeschooling families who have no idea where to start, I can’t recommend it enough.

-Over the summer I enrolled in a course called The Charlotte Mason Framework after receiving a weekly newsletter from Dollie–quite like some of the ones subscribers get from me.
-When I read the email, I melted.
-It was like she knew how overwhelmed and done I was.
+Over the summer I enrolled in a course about Charlotte Mason education after receiving a weekly newsletter.
+It was like this woman knew how overwhelmed and done I was.
 Done.
 Like ready to march those kids down to the schoolhouse next week–done.
 But her words struck my heart, and I knew they were meant for me.
 She said that homeschooling could look different, be freeing, be fun, and produce life-long learners.
 That I could enjoy the days with my kids instead of dreading them.
 This is a different look at homeshool for me.

 Honestly, though I had heard of Charlotte Mason (what veteran homeschooler hasn’t?)
 I had no idea how to implement her teachings because I hadn’t found someone who could really explain them to me.
 What’s funny is that the reason we loved Sonlight so much is that it takes much of the Charlotte Mason approach and incorporates it into the curriculum.
 That alone should have given me a clue!